Recently, I’ve become the unofficial self-proclaimed hype girl for peer-to-peer lending (also known as P2P lending).

 It’s hard to predict when new loans become available on the marketplace, so he decided to take advantage of Lending Loop’s Auto-Lend feature.
 As the name implies, Auto-Lend lets people automate the lending process based on pre-defined criteria.

 My husband has set up his custom Auto-Lend plan to automatically contribute $50 to each loan that is in the A, B and C risk bands, as soon as they’re available.
-This way, he is happy with his ROI (return on investment), and sufficiently diversified without exposure to too many risky loans.
+This way, he is happy with his returns (12.6% per year), and his portfolio is sufficiently diversified without exposure to too many risky loans.

 Contrary to my husband’s passive approach, I used to evaluate every single loan request as if my life depended on it.